Beginner’s Guide to the HSC High School Rankings

 Build a solid foundation for high school success

-Matrix Year 7 courses start in October of each year to help your child stay one step ahead of your peers.
-Learn more about Matrix Year 7 English and Mathematics courses and book a free trial!
+Our Matrix courses start in October of each year to help your child stay one step ahead of your peers.
+Learn more about our Year 3 – 6 and Year 7 – 12 courses, or book a free trial below!

 © Matrix Education and www.matrix.edu.au, 2025.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.